rajezvelse/json-server-jwt/README.md

 # JSON API server with JWT authentication

-A light weight, ready to run json rest api for for front-end developers who need a quick back-end for prototyping and mocking .
+A light weight, ready to run json rest api for front-end developers who need a quick back-end for prototyping and mocking .

 ![banner](./banner.png)